kjellalmgren/pingservices/pingservices-readme.md

 As you can se in the picture above, hypriotOS 64bit comes with docker 1.13.1 preinstalled.

-# Build our go program for the right OS and architecture
+# Build our go program for target OS and architecture

 To be able to execute our go program in the container based on resin/rpi-raspbian we have to compile for the right target environment.
 In this case we will set GOOS=linux and GOARCH=arm64.